Frank Lloyd Wright Home and Studio: Second floor

 A low passageway north of the dayroom extends east to the playroom, built in 1895.
-The playroom has a high barrel-vaulted ceiling and a skylight.
-The skylight had four ornate oak grilles, which were reproduced in the 1980s.
+The playroom has a high barrel-vaulted ceiling, a feature that Wright never used in any other building.
+The ceiling's skylight had four ornate oak grilles, which were reproduced in the 1980s.
 The lowest portions of the playroom's walls are made of brick.
 Within the dayroom's attic, a gallery overlooks the playroom.
 The north and south walls have bay windows with benches, and there are toy boxes underneath the benches.
 The walls are decorated with Japanese prints, while the doorway is topped by a sculpture of the Winged Victory of Samothrace.
 Geometric shapes are used throughout the playroom, including on the floors.
 Reflecting Wright's love of music, he installed a piano in the playroom, which could be retracted into a stairwell.
 The room also had a fireplace with a bust depicting Venus de Milo.
 The mural above the fireplace, depicting a story from The Arabian Nights, was painted by Giannini.

 Above the drafting room was an octagonal balcony with clerestory windows, which was accessed by a narrow stair.
 The balcony was supported by a "harness" of chains extending up to the ceiling rafters and outward to the clerestory walls.
 Adjoining the balcony were a darkroom and workrooms, where Wright's associates worked on art glass, sculptures, paintings, and photography.
 In 1911, five additional bedrooms were built above the drafting room and the studio office, replacing the drafting room's balcony.
 These were accessed by a separate stair leading to the drafting room.
 Also dating from this era was another apartment above the garages, which included four rooms accessed by their own stairway.
 During the 1970s and 1980s, the drafting room's balcony was restored, and the rooms above the studio were demolished.
 The balcony's railing has a quote by Rudyard Kipling, surrounding a 13 by 13 ft square opening.
 In contrast to the original balcony, there are steel beams under the modern-day balcony.